chsxf/chsxf/_posts/2022-07-18-4-not-a-bug-an-url-feature.md

 date: 2022-07-18 12:00:00 +0100
 image: /assets/posts/4/foundation-framework.png
 excerpt: >
     As always, the bug was between the chair and the keyboard.
-In this post, I discuss the weird bug I encountered with the URL struct of the Foundation framework and how I fixed it.
+In this post, I discuss the weird bug I encountered in my code with the counter-intuitive URL struct initializers of the Foundation framework.
 ---

 Let's take a look at this snippet of Swift code: